-The PEBA issues a Comprehensive Annual Financial Report ("CAFR") containing financial statements and required supplementary information for the System's Pension Trust Funds.
-The CAFR is publicly available through the Retirement Benefits' link on the PEBA's website at www.peba.sc.gov, or a copy may be obtained by submitting a request to PEBA, 202 Arbor Lake Drive, Columbia, SC 29223.
-The PEBA is considered a division of the primary government of the State of South Carolina and therefore, retirement trust fund financial information is also included in the comprehensive annual financial report of the state.
+The PEBA issues an Annual Comprehensive Finance Report ("Annual Report") containing financial statements and required supplementary information for the System's Pension Trust Funds.
+The Annual Report is publicly available through PEBA's website at www.peba.sc.gov, or a copy may be obtained by submitting a request to PEBA, 202 Arbor Lake Drive, Columbia, SC 29223.
+The PEBA is considered a division of the primary government of the State of South Carolina and therefore, retirement trust fund financial information is also included in the Annual Report for the state.